 The Privacy Code of Practice for Local Government Council Policy The Code makes no provision to depart from Council may comply with this principle by using any or all of the following or similar documents: this principle.
-Records and Archives Services Manual; The Council's Policy on Security of and Access to Misconduct Files; Council's Internet Security Policy; Information Technology Security Policy; and General Records Disposal Schedule for Local Government.
+Council's ICT Systems and Information Access Management Directive Council's Records Management - Management Directive General Records Disposal Schedule for Local Government.